-ECTS Credits Hours per week 2 1/0 Summer term de Instruction language
+ECTS Credits Hours per week Term Instruction language 2/0 Summer term de

 The assessment consists of an oral (30 minutes) or a written (60 minutes) exam (following § 4(2), 1 of the examination regulation).
 The exam takes place in every semester.
 Reexaminations are offered at every ordinary examination date.